angrybacon/doomsday-wiki/markdown/partials/sandbox.md

 - Heading levels start at 2 in order to account for the page title
 - Don't use unicode quote characters eg. `‘’` and `“”`.
 They might not render properly for everyone so ASCII quotes should be preferred
-- A colon right in front of a word will be interpreted as a Markdown /directive/ so make sure you have a space right after `:` when it is used as punctuation
+- A colon right in front of a word will be interpreted as a Markdown directive so make sure you have a space right after `:` when it is used as punctuation
 - A dot right after a number character ie. when you end your sentence with a digit, will sometimes render as a numbered list item.
 To avoid this behavior, escape the dot with a backslash: `Brainstorm is good, you might want all 4\.`
 - Depending on one's Markdown client, a dot at the end of a link can be considered part of said link eg. when you end your sentences with a link.
-  Avoid bare links, wrap them with angled brackets `<` and `>`
+  Avoid bare links inside of prose, wrap them with angled brackets `<` and `>`

 ## Accordions